sandhiya-12/devops-project1/lab-docs/L8-Jenkins_pipeline_setup.md

    ID: `github-cred`
    Username: `sandhiya-12`
    password: Personal access token from github (Github settings --> devloper settings --> Personal access token --> Token (classic))

+### Create a multibranch pipeline job (identifies branch using Jenkinsfile and austomatically adds pieline to that branch)
+1. New Item --> give name --> Multibranch Pipeline --> OK
+2. Give display name --> Build Sources: `Git` --> Project Repo: <java-project-github-url> and give above created github credentials
+3. Build Configuration: by Jenkinsfile (default) --> Save

+Now, whenever you add a new branch to this repo, `Scan Multibranch Pipeline Now` option checks if Jenkinsfile is present, if its present, add a new pipeline for that branch.